MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 ### Notes

 A recent fix has addressed an issue where some Guest users were being omitted from the output of the Get-CsOnlineUser cmdlet, resulting in an increase in the reported user count.

+**Updates in Teams PowerShell Module version 6.1.1 Preview and later**

+The following updates are applicable for organizations that use Microsoft Teams PowerShell version 6.1.1 (Targeted Release: April 15th, 2024) or later.
+These changes will be gradually rolled out for all tenants starting from April 26th, 2024.

+When using the Get-CsOnlineUser cmdlet in Teams PowerShell Module without the -identity parameter, we are introducing these updates:
+- Before the rollout, unlicensed users who did not have a valid Teams license were displayed in the output of the Get-CsOnlineUser cmdlet for 30 days after license removal.
+After the rollout, Get-CsOnlineUser will show unlicensed users after the initial 30 days and also include unlicensed users who never had a valid Teams license.
+- The AccountType value Unknown is being renamed to IneligibleUser, and will include users who do not have a valid Teams license (exceptions: Guest, SfbOnPremUser, and ResourceAccount).
+- You can exclude users with the AccountType as IneligibleUser from the output with the AccountType filter.
+For example, Get-CsOnlineUser -Filter {AccountType -ne 'IneligibleUser'}

+When Get-CsOnlineUser is used with the -identity parameter, you can also use UPN, Alias, and SIP Address with the -identity parameter to obtain the information for a specific unlicensed user.

 **Updates in Teams PowerShell Module version 6.1.0 and later**